sonatype/sca-reference-architectures/infra-azure-ha/README.md

 For production HA deployments, consider:

 1. **SSL/TLS**: Configure Application Gateway with SSL certificate
+   - The infrastructure includes port 443 and SSL policy (`AppGwSslPolicy20220101`)
+   - Upload your SSL certificate to Azure Key Vault
+   - Update Application Gateway configuration to add HTTPS listener
+   - Currently deployed with HTTP (port 80) only - **not recommended for production**
 2. **Custom Domain**: Set up DNS with health checks
 3. **Monitoring**: Implement comprehensive alerting for HA components
 4. **Backup Testing**: Regular backup and restore testing